wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 company, SmogCheckRUS for bi-annual smog checks on their vehicles.
 In many jurisdictions, there are different requirements for emission controls standards and equipment based upon the year of the vehicle manufacture.
-It would be very useful to be able to model all required tests within a single Business Process Flow.
+It would be useful to be able to model all required tests within a single Business Process Flow.
 Let's take a look at how we can accomplish this using logical branching within a Business Process Flow.